rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Working with JSON - Cloudtrail.md

 ```

 ## Iterating on a search to drill down further
-We want to know more about these access deined errors so we can break things down in more detail.
-In most cases high numbers of failures here will just indicate broken workloads in AWS but in a security context could point to security issues or malicous activity.
+One of the most valuable aspects of the Sumo Logic platform is how you can continually iterate a search to drill down to a new insight or root cause.

+For this lab say we want to know more about these access denied errors to better understand what workloads or users are experiencing authentication errors.

-To provide more details, this new search version is an iteration that provides a higher level of detail and some aggregation to summarize the results in format suitable for a table.
+To provide more details, this new search version is an iteration that provides a higher level of detail and  aggregation to summarize the results in format suitable for a table.

 Here is the next version of the search to execute:
 ```